 Step 1: Go Online

 One of the best places to find weight loss and depression buddies is online.
 There are a great many forums for weight loss and depression, not to mention Faceboook and Twitter.
-Using these resources you can discuss weight loss and depression with people who are facing the same challenges.
-Most of these resources are free, so there really is no reason not to make use of them.
+Using these resources, you can discuss weight loss with people who are facing the same challenges.
+Most of these resources are free, so there is no reason not to make use of them.

 Step 2: Go to classes and groups

 Most cities have both weight loss groups and depression groups.
 When you attend a group, you will find people who are taking positive steps to overcome the challenges in their lives.
 These are the best people to get to know.
 When you meet people who are actively trying to overcome depression and to lose weight, you form a strong group.
 Together you can find new ideas on how to lose weight and how to beat depression, you can do activities and exercises together, and you can motivate each other to keep going.

 Step 3: Make friends with them

 Most people don’t like talking about weight loss.
 It’s a sensitive subject that we only feel comfortable talking about with close friends.
 That’s why it’s important to make friends with these people.
 Talk to them openly, offer support, exchange email and phone numbers and suggest some times to meet up.